How to Buy Cheap Heartworm Preventatives

 Can you buy heartworm prevention for your dog for less than 10 dollars a year?
 Sure you can.
 One of the great things I´ve noticed about a lot of the writers here at Hubpages is that they are trying to work on their craft and get by on little money.
 Living frugally seems to be the watchword here.
-There are a lot of areas in which I cannot help you, for despite my best efforts I still need some money to get by; a lot of the good ideas have already been written about (check out the link on ways to save money on your dogs health care), but one thing I do hope to help with is the cost of keeping your dog healthy.
+There are a lot of areas in which I cannot help you because, despite my best efforts, I still need some money to get by.
+One thing I do hope to help with is the cost of keeping your dog healthy.
 Heartworm preventative is a big expense for everyone that keeps dogs.
 It should be readily available to everyone, no matter what their income, since it is a terrible disease-worse than many others because it is so easy to prevent.

 The big drug companies that sell heartworm preventative make a healthy profit off of their products and are not about to help owners find a cheaper option.
 I do not have stocks in these companies, do not market their products, and do not mind if you find an alternative.
 What I care about is seeing that all dogs are healthy, and I would like to give you this alternative that I use.
 What is it?
 You can prevent heartworm disease by using the same medication that is sold by the drug companies, for a fraction of the price.
 If you have a large dog you can order the cattle ivermectin from Amazon.com.
 The cost of a 50cc bottle is about equal to a 6 month box of heartworm preventative (or much less, depending on where you are buying your preventative).
 When the generic ivermectin arrives, it should be kept in the refrigerator.
 The expiration date is about 3 years.